Issue Date: February 2, 2015

 Sponsored by the Nakanishi Prize Endowment

-Stubbe will present the award address before the Division of Biological Chemistry.
+McLafferty will present his award address before the Division of Analytical Chemistry.

 - Chemical & Engineering News